 Ofcom control who can transmit where, and on what frequency, to make sure that different users do not cause interference to each other.

-This is especially important regarding "official" radio users such as police, emergency services, railways, military, air traffic control etc.
+This is especially important regarding "official" radio users such as police, the emergency services, railways, military, air traffic control etc.

 You can print off and complete this form, and then post if off to Ofcom with a cheque or payment card details to apply for most types of radio licence.

 PLEASE NOTE THAT WE ARE NOT OFCOM, WE ARE JUST A RADIO DEALERSHIP PROVIDING THIS INFORMATION FOR THE GENERAL PUBLIC.
 WE CANNOT SUPPLY YOU WITH RADIO LICENCES.